SetuAI/Langchain_PromptEn/README.md

 There are 3 types of data_format options : TypedDict, json_schema, Pydantic.

 1. TypedDict :
 Here, you define how will your output dictionary look like.
-For example, the output should be like {"Name":"ABC" , "age":"25}
+For example, the output should be like {"Name":"ABC" , "age":"twenty-five"}
 Here, you ensure dictionary follows a specific structure.
 What keys and values should go in there.
 The only loophole here, is that there is no validation.
 Which means if I want age:int , which means I expect the output of age in int format